influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withCrlDistributionPoints(crlDistributionPoints)
 ```

-The CRL distribution points is an X.509 v3 certificate extension which identifies the location of the CRL from which the revocation of this certificate can be checked.
+"The CRL distribution points is an X.509 v3 certificate extension which identifies the location of the CRL from which the revocation of this certificate can be checked.
 If not set certificate will be issued without CDP.
-Values are strings.
+Values are strings."

 ### fn spec.selfSigned.withCrlDistributionPointsMixin